-- The estimated time commitment is approximately 6-8 hours total.
+- The estimated time commitment is approximately 3-4 hours per day.

 The course will be conducted in an eLearning format, meaning that it will consist of:

-- Online lessons to be completed at your own pace.
+- Daily online lessons to be completed at your own pace

-- An end of module student learning assessment.
+- End of module online quiz to assess student learning

-In addition to a 3322 in English language skill, students should be comfortable speaking English in front of groups to participate in this course.
+LANGUAGE: English 3322; Students should be comfortable speaking English in front of groups to participate in this course.